carlkidcrypto/ezsnmp/README.rst

 under the same terms as Net-SNMP itself.

 Copyright (c) 2006 SPARTA, Inc. All Rights Reserved.
 This program is free software; you can redistribute it and/or modify it under the same terms as Net-SNMP itself.

+Copyright (c) 2023 carlkidcrypto All Rights Reserved.
+This program is free software; you can redistribute it and/or modify it under the same terms as Net-SNMP itself.